 ‘HONEY’ (aka Gold Dust)

-The newest addition to our herd is a beautiful Gypsy Vanner horse!
-We won ‘Honey’ in a national contest for PATH riding centers.
+Honey is a beautiful Gypsy Vanner horse!
+We won ‘Honey’ in a national contest for equine assisted riding centers.
 She was imported from England and has spent the last several years as a broodmare at LexLin Gypsy Ranch in TN.
 Honey is 13.2hh and not only is she beautiful, but she is so very sweet (hence the barn name ‘Honey’).
-She has been working with clients as we slowly introduce her to all the things she will be doing as a therapy horse.
-We will be slowly starting her under saddle.
-We are excited by her gentle nature and her short but stocky build and know that she is going to be a great therapy horse!
+She is lots of fun to work with and her gentle nature plus short but stocky build, and have made her a wonderful addition to our herd.

 “Ruby” is a 15.1 hh American Bashkir Curly.
 This somewhat rare but hardy breed has a unique curly coat, mane, and tail.
 Their thick wavy coat, looking similar to that of rippling water, protects them in harsher, colder climates.
 In addition to the curly mane and tail, most of the breed also have curly “feathers” above their hooves, curly hair in their ears, and even long curly eyelashes!The American Bashkir Curly is thought to have originated from the European/Russian Bashkir.
 One theory is that the ancestors of the Russian Bashkir traveled over the former land bridge between Asia and North America.
 First discovered in Elko, Nevada, the American Bashkir Curly today is developing into a solid all-around horse.While not a large breed, typically standing between 14 hh and 15 hh, the American Bashkir Curly is considered strong and sure.
 The breed is also known for its gentle, quiet temperament and unflappable nature.
 All of these qualities make Ruby a perfect horse for the therapy program!Ruby started her life as a broodmare–a horse used to breed babies.
 She was donated to us when her previous owners decided to no longer breed her.
 While Ruby was only “green broke” at the time (meaning she could be ridden at the walk and trot but did not have a lot of riding experience), when we met Ruby and saw how quiet and easygoing she was, we knew she had the qualities to make a great therapy horse.
 After joining N.E.A.T. in January 2010, Ruby has come along beautifully.
 After only four months of regular lunging and riding work, Ruby easily progressed into a walk, trot, and canter horse.
 She has also turned into a sound trail-riding horse.Ruby’s gift is that she is very intuitive and congruent.
 This means that she can tell how someone is feeling and reflects this back to the person, helping them to understand themselves and how their feelings affect others.
 Her sweet, calm, and gentle nature is very reassuring to our clients.
 She has been a hit from the start!